2026 FIFA U-17 World Cup

-The 2026 FIFA U-17 World Cup will be the 21st edition of the FIFA U-17 World Cup, the annual international men's youth football tournament contested by the under-17 national teams of the member associations of FIFA.
-It is will be held in Qatar in November.
+The 2026 FIFA U-17 World Cup will be the 21st edition of the FIFA U-17 World Cup, the annual international men's youth football contested by the under-17 national teams of the member associations of FIFA.
+It is to be held in Qatar in November.
 This edition is the second edition of the annual cycle adopted by FIFA for the U-17 World Cup as well as the second to be played in a 48-team format (previously, held as a biennial 24-team tournament).
 As part of these changes, FIFA also granted Qatar the hosting rights for the tournament for a five-year period from 2025 to 2029.

+Portugal were the defending champions, having won their first title in 2025, but failed to qualify for this year's edition and are thus unable to defend the title.
+Portugal became the first title holders since England in 2019 that failed to qualify for the subsequent tournament.

 Host selection

 On 15 November 2023, FIFA launched a global call for expressions of interest from member associations to host the next five editions of the U17 World Cup (2025–2029) as a single consolidated package.
 Member associations had to express their interest no later than 4 December 2023.

 After a FIFA Council meeting held on 14 March 2024, it was announced that Qatar would host the next five editions of the U-17 World Cup (2025–2029), as part of the new annual cycle implemented by FIFA for the tournament.

-This came with some controversy, as Denmark claimed that FIFA changed the format to a five year package without clearly informing other potential bidders.

-Amnesty International and Human Rights Watch have both criticized FIFA and Qatar in 2025 for not yet addressing the severe human rights violations surrounding the hosting of the 2022 FIFA World Cup, claiming that they are not taking responsibility for what Amnesty calls "the vast number of migrant workers who were exploited and, in many cases, died to make the 2022 World Cup possible".

-2025 was the first time that Qatar hosted the FIFA U-17 World Cup, and the third time that the tournament was held in the Arab world.
+This was the first time that Qatar hosted the FIFA U-17 World Cup and the third time that the tournament was held in the Arab world.